surlykke/qt-lightdm-greeter/resources/documentation.md

 [LightDM](http://www.freedesktop.org/wiki/Software/LightDM) is new
 [Display Manager](http://en.wikipedia.org/wiki/X_display_manager_%28program_type%29) (DM) which seems to be widely adopted across distributions.
-It is not required to use LightDM at all Razor-qt will work out of the box from most displaymanagers
+It is not required to use LightDM at all LxQt-qt will work out of the box from most displaymanagers

-### How to enable razor's lightdm greeter
+### How to enable lxqt's lightdm greeter

 Update or insert in(to) your `/etc/lightdm/lightdm.conf`, in the `SeatDefaults` section, this line:

-    greeter-session=lightdm-razor-greeter
+    greeter-session=lightdm-lxqt-greeter

-### Configure lightdm-razor-greeter
+### Configure lightdm-lxqt-greeter

-The file `/etc/lightdm/lightdm-razor-greeter.conf` allows for a few configurations of lightdm-razor-greeter (background-image, positioning of loginform).
+The file `/etc/lightdm/lightdm-lxqt-greeter.conf` allows for a few configurations of lightdm-lxqt-greeter (background-image, positioning of loginform).
 The configuration options are documented in that file.

 ### OpenSUSE Specific Notes